FOR IMMEDIATE RELEASE

 The Birmingham display was the second stop of a 13-city US tour.
 The Monument quilt will continue traveling this month to visit Baton Rouge, LA; Quapaw, OK; Des Moines, IA; White River, SD; Fox Valley, WI; Chicago, IL; Pittsburgh, PA; Queens, NY; Durham, NC; Baltimore, MD; and Wesleyan University in Middletown, CT.

 Visitors to Sunday’s display were greeted by volunteers, offered snacks and handed postcards with self-care tips to take home.
 A border around the installation reminded visitors to “breathe” and “its OK to cry, to talk, to leave, to be still.”

 “The quilt airs out emotions that are usually confined to private spaces,” says Hannah Brancato, FORCE co-director.
 “The trauma of sexual violence in the United States affects everyone.
 And we need spaces where communities can begin to heal and become more whole.”

 Each quilt is completely different, like each individual experience with sexual violence.
 Some quilts contain detailed stories.
 Some quilts contain parts of stories.
 Others contain messages of support or statements about sexual violence.
-Some squares contain no written language but are rather a landscape, an emotion, or a representation of an experience.
+Some squares contain no written language but are rather a landscape of an emotion.

 One survivor wrote, “Please don’t tell me it didn’t happen or that I should be over it by now.”

-And one red square quoted a bible verse, stating, “They are extinguished.
-I am about to do a new thing.”
+And one quilt told their story through a bible verse: “‘They are extinguished.
+I am about to do a new thing.’
+Isaiah 43:19.”